The Harvard Library

 Today, Harvard’s library holdings range from traditional print collections to rapidly expanding digital resources.
-It’s the work of the Harvard Library to provide the University’s faculty, students, and researchers—now and in the future—with comprehensive access over time to materials.
+We provide the University’s faculty, students, and researchers—now and in the future—with comprehensive access to the materials and resources they need.

 Harvard Library is a multi-library system with several locations across the University’s campus and beyond.
-For a complete directory of libraries and hours, visit library.harvard.edu/libraries.
+For a complete directory of libraries and hours, including virtual hours, visit library.harvard.edu/libraries.

 Special Collections and Archives

-Harvard Library is home to all kinds of historical documents and objects that can enhance your research.
-They range from documents to images to artifacts and more—like handwritten poetry by some of the best known authors of our time, campaign materials from decades past, and images that capture people and places as they once were.
+Harvard Library is home to all kinds of historical documents and objects that can enhance your research and teaching.
+You can connect with a range of primary sources including letters, photographs, books, scores, and digital materials.
 The process for finding and accessing these rare and unique materials is different from other library materials.
 Use this guide to get started.

 Harvard has over six million artifacts available in its digital collections.
 They're available to the public online, regardless of Harvard affiliation.
 Digitized items include images, pages from books, manuscripts, legal documents, sheet music, recipes, and much more.
 We have a number of curated digital collections for use.

 We work with faculty across the university to design classes tailored to course goals.
-Whether that's a session about leveraging library resources for research in a particular topic area, or using the library's special collections and archives in your teaching, we can make it happen.
-Set up your course reserves for classes.
+Whether that's an online session about leveraging library resources for research in a particular topic area or using the library's special collections and archives in your teaching, we can make it happen.

-FAS departments have a designated library liaison who works with faculty and departments.
-Services are tailored to the work you do in your discipline.
+FAS departments have a designated library liaison who works with faculty and departments to provide access to both materials and services tailored to the work you do in your discipline.